PratikShedge90/Data-Structure-Algorithm/README.md

-These are All the Basic Logical Programs !!
+<b> These are All the Basic Logical Programs !!